rupeshv2121/system_collapse_frontend/README.md

 ---

-**Built with ❤️ using React, TypeScript, and modern web technologies**
+**Built with ❤️ by Commit & Conquer using React, TypeScript, and modern web technologies**